julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Coaching & Accountability/Note.md

 - Surface a personally meaningful goal distinct from required performance targets
 - Calibrate the goal so it is ambitious, specific, and credible
+- Film the ambitious-goal commitment — then mine the video for coaching decisions

 ## Out

 - **Set XP, check, or reward targets** — not included as personally meaningful goal discovery unless the student connected the metric to a larger aspiration or area of growth.